yacineab/spark-elasticsearch/README.md

 # Project Name

-Write Hive Data To ES in a kerberized Cluster
+Write Hive Data To ES in a kerberized Cluster.

-Read Data from Hive (hdfs) and write it to ElasticSearch cluster using Apache Spark
+Read Data from Hive (hdfs) and write it to Elasticsearch cluster using Apache Spark

 ## Getting Started

-This project will help you read your data from Hive and write it as index to ElasticSearch in a kerberized Cluster.
+This project will help you read your data from Hive and write it as index to Elasticsearch in a kerberized Cluster.

 ### Prerequisites